Meet Our board

 (she/her)

-Laurie is at heart an anthropologist and community builder, valuing the connection and love between people as the key to thriving and defeating systemic oppression including colonization and capitalism.
+Laurie is an anthropologist and community builder, valuing the connection and love between people as the key to thriving and defeating systemic oppression including colonization and capitalism.
 She always has a hoard of snacks and sweets ready for you if you’re having a bad day.

 Veronica (Ronnie) Bonifacio Lorimer